ktsu-dev/AppDataStorage/scripts/README.md

 1. Uses git's `core.eol` setting if defined
 2. Falls back to `core.autocrlf` setting
 3. Defaults to OS-specific line endings if no git settings are found

+## Git Status Handling

+The module carefully handles git status to prevent empty commits:

+1. Only attempts commits when there are actual changes
+2. Properly captures and interprets the git status output
+3. Reports clear status messages during metadata updates
+4. Preserves the correct commit hash for both success and no-change scenarios

 ## Contributing